neilsambhu/carla-race/timeline/README.md

 10/27/2023 2:22 PM: 2023_10_24_02car.py cannot exist as synchronous mode and saving images to hard disk.
 Make a copy to 2023_10_27_03camera.py.
 10/27/2023 2:31 PM: What is the next step in getting the sensor data stored to hard disk?
 10/27/2023 7:43 PM: successfully saved RGB image from one waypoint.
+10/27/2023 7:56 PM: I have the waypoints.
+I have the RGB visual of the waypoints.
+I need to create an agent that can drive through waypoints.